-Here it is guys, the eight week #HyperWorkouts training programme I am following August through to end of September 2018.
+Here it is guys, the 8-Week #HyperWorkouts training programme I am following August through to end of September 2018.
 Phased-programming to follow throughout the year.

 Read on for the AUG-18 Programme that contains 4x 60-90min workouts.
 There are 4x 1min YouTube guide videos and workout lists for each day.
 You’ll also read about the objectives of this training programme, who it is suited for, some useful resources, and for the gym geeks – the design principles and other training pointers.